eR-Biostat/Courses/Statistical modeling (1)/glm/README.md

 # The >eR-Biostat initative
 # Applied Generalized Linear Models (GLM) using R

-**THIS IS ONLY A TEMPORARY VERSION OF COURSE.
-THE COMPLETE VERSION WILL BE AVIABLE ONLINE DURING THE ACEDEMIC YEAR 2017/2018 !!!**

 The course consists of 5-6 classes, each of three hours and combines theory and application using R. Topics covered in the course include:

 *   Analysis of Variance